prjemian/specdomain/specdomain/trunk/src/specdomain/doc/conventions.rst

 Only the first extended comment in a "section" should be documented.
 (This setting could be changed with an optional switch.)

-A "section" might be the global scope of a .mac file or a macro definition block.
+A *section* might be the global scope of a .mac file or a macro definition block.

 As much as possible, use the python documentation style (that is, first comment is module documentation, first comment inside